ChemeketaCS/csweb/content/assignments/cs290/current/03/_index.md

 ## Accessibility Audit

 Complete an accessibility audit of your work on assignment 1 and 2.
+Focus on your index page and your hobbies/interests page.
+For each question that requires a screenshot, provide one of each page.

 [Accessibility Audit Template](https://docs.google.com/document/d/1Bp3t2i_kt24Ktbf1ckuKZL3QWaj2FiM-9WJHzBedxRk/copy)

+When complete, safe as a PDF for submission.

 You can receive full credit even if there are issues at this stage as long as you document and explain them where required.

 ## Accessibility Improvements

 Fix any issues identified in your audit.
+If you time traveled to do your audit, make sure to checkout your most recent commit before doing more work.

 Then, mark up your table to improve its accessibility.
 Add a `caption` to the table and `scope` attributes to all `th` tags.
+(Unless you already have those.)

 You can find good examples of using these tags here: https://www.w3.org/WAI/tutorials/tables/

-**Writeup Question #1:** Briefly describe what fixes you made.
+**Writeup Question #1:** Briefly list what fixes you made.
 Use a list instead of a paragraph.

+## Accessibility Investigation

+Pick a public webpage.
+Use the accessibility audit tools to evaluate how accessible it it.

+* **Writeup Question #2a:** What is the URL of the page?
+* **Writeup Question #2b:** What are three things that the page does well to support accessibility?
+* **Writeup Question #2c:** What is an accessibility issue you can identify in the site?

 ## Bootstrap